 I made changes to my Amazon Simple Storage Service (Amazon S3) bucket, such as uploading a new file or removing an existing file.
 However, the changes aren't propagating to my AWS Storage Gateway file share.
 How can I fix this?

 Storage Gateway updates the file share cache automatically when you write files to the cache locally using the file share.
 However, Storage Gateway doesn't automatically update the cache when you upload a file directly to Amazon S3.
 When you do this, you must perform a RefreshCache operation to see the changes on the file share.
 If you have more than one file share, then you must run the RefreshCache operation on each file share.

-You can refresh the cache using the Storage Gateway console, the AWS Command Line Interface (AWS CLI), or through an AWS Lambda function.
+You can refresh the cache using the Storage Gateway console and the AWS Command Line Interface (AWS CLI).

 Using the Storage Gateway console

 To refresh the cache using the Storage Gateway console, see Refreshing objects in your Amazon S3 bucket.

 1. Run the list-file-shares command: